 A 22-year-old plumber in 1963, Newman is still alive.
 He was recently profiled by the Dallas Morning News.
 His story of what happened that day has not changed over the years.

-Watch the TV interview that Newman did within hours of the assassination in which he talked about the origins of the gunshot that killed President Kennedy.
-You decide.
+Watch the TV interview of Newman within hours of JFK’s assassination.
+He talked about the origins of the gunshot that killed the president

 On a personal note, I first met Bill Newman in person in 2005, when he was a still-active plumber in his 60s.
 I saw him again in Dealey Plaza on the 50th anniversary of JFK’s assassination.

 In my conversations with him, I found him a down-to-earth man, plainspoken and modest.
 I didn’t ask him about any theories.
 I asked him about his impressions.
-He told the same story he told on November 22, 1963: that his strong sense was that the bullet came from behind him, i.e. the stockade fence on the grassy knoll.
+He told the same story he told on November 22, 1963: that his strong sense was that the bullet came from behind him, i.e. from behind the stockade fence on the place known as the grassy knoll.

-TAKE ME TO JFK STORY #12 What a newly-discovered tape from Air Force One tells us about JFK’s assassination.
+COME BACK TOMORROW FOR JFK STORY #14 What a newly-discovered tape from Air Force One tells us about JFK’s assassination.